top of page

 Vertical Migration of Copepods & Vessel Strike Risk for Right Whales

-The copepods that right whales feed on are known to vertically migrate in the water column; during the night, they swim up to feed on smaller zooplankton, and during the day, they retreat to depth to avoid being seen and eaten by larger predators.
+The copepods that right whales feed on are known to vertically migrate in the water column.
+During the night, they swim up to feed on smaller zooplankton, and during the day, they retreat to depth to avoid being seen and eaten by larger predators.

 Understanding the patterns of vertical migration could help us predict where in the water column right whales will be located during the day and night.
 If they are in shallower depths at night, this might increase their risk of vessel strike, especially in low-light conditions.